helm/helm-www/content/en/docs/chart_template_guide/builtin_objects.md

 templates, like with the `tuple` function we'll see later.

 Objects can be simple, and have just one value.
 Or they can contain other objects or functions.
-For example. the `Release` object contains several objects (like `Release.Name`) and the `Files` object has a few functions.
+For example, the `Release` object contains several objects (like `Release.Name`) and the `Files` object has a few functions.

 In the previous section, we use `{{ .Release.Name }}` to insert the name of a